Volorf/XR-Emitter/README.md

         XREmitterR.OnTriggerButtonPressed -= SetBoxVisability;
     }

-    // The signature of the method the same as the event stream we are going to subscribe it to (it passed a bool value as a parameter). private void SetBoxVisability (bool b)
+    // The signature of the method the same as the event stream we are going to subscribe it to (it passes a bool value as a parameter). private void SetBoxVisability (bool b)
     {
         // Switch to get the bool value only once when it changes